THE END OF OUR ACTIONS

 "If happiness is activity in accord with virtue, then it is reasonable that it should be activity in accord with the best virtue; and this is the virtue of the best part of us.
 Whether the best part of us is intellect, or whatever else seems in accord with nature to rule and lead us and to think what is noble and divine, this itself being divine or as being the divinest part of us, the activity of it in accord with its fitting virtue will be complete happiness; and that is an activity of contemplation (θεωρητική), as we have said" The "as we have said" here is puzzling.
 The Nicomachean Ethics, as we have it, contains no such previous statement.
 (Nicomachean Ethics X.7.1177a).

-Aristotle seems to be following the line of thought Socrates traces in the Republic.
+Aristotle here seems to be following the line of thought Socrates traces in the Republic.

-In the Republic, reason (the rational part in the Tripartite Theory) is what in a just soul "rule[s] and lead[s] us and to think what is noble and divine."
-This thinking is an activity of contemplation, and "wisdom" (σοφία) is the virtue of thought necesssary for this activity.
+In the Republic, reason (the rational part in the Tripartite Theory) is what in a just soul "rule[s] and lead[s] us" and "think[s] what is noble and divine."
+This thinking is the activity of contemplation.
+For Aristotle, as for Plato, "wisdom" (σοφία) is necessary for this activity.

 The Search for More Answers